Cars Land: Mater's Junkyard Jamboree

 Mater's Junkyard Jamboree (renamed Mater's Graveyard JamBOOree during Halloween and Mater's Jingle Jamboree during Christmas) is a heavily modified 3-table Zamperla Demolition Derby ride with custom ride vehicles provided by Walt Disney Imagineering.
 Instead of the usual car-shaped ride vehicles, Disney designed new vehicles featuring a non-rideable tractor connected by a swinging hitch to a rickshaw-like bench with a swinging wheel on the bottom that allows the benches to “drift” along the corners in a fashion similar to a whip ride.
 The ride itself is themed to a jamboree held by Mater for the young tractors seen in the first film, featuring several original songs sung by Larry the Cable Guy, along with other singers and musicians.

 Similar attractions to Mater's Junkyard Jamboree have been built since the ride opened with Cars Land in 2012.
 The most recent example is Alien Swirling Saucers, which is a mirrored copy located at Disney’s Hollywood Studios themed to the little aliens in the Pizza Planet claw game from the first Toy Story film.
-A standard 2-table Demolition Derby with the original non-swinging ride vehicles was also built at Walt Disney Studios Park at the Disneyland Paris resort, but unlike the other two rides this version has no custom musical score and features only minor theming.
+A standard 2-table Demolition Derby with the original non-swinging ride vehicles was also built at Walt Disney Studios Park at the Disneyland Paris resort, but unlike the other two rides this version has no custom musical score.

+The shed in the attraction is based on ride designer Jim Shull's father's dark room, built by his grandfather, located on the avocado farm Shull grew up on.